 - 5.0/5.0 (2 reviews)

 John was the lead defense lawyer in American Economy Insurance Company v.
 Maine Workers' Compensation Residual Market Pool, a lawsuit that challenged the constitutionality of state legislation that established a $220 million deficit funding package for the Pool.
 For more than a decade, John has served as general counsel to the Pool, an unincorporated association of more than 160 insurance companies, and guided the Pool from deficits estimated to be in excess of $500 million to solvency.
-John was also chief liaison counsel for the tobacco manufacturers in State of Maine v.
-Philip Morris Incorporated and has continued in that role in subsequent civil, administrative, and legislative matters relating to tobacco use.
 John has also successfully defended oil companies alleged by the State of Maine to have ruined town aquifers.
 In the employment arena he has handled employment discrimination claims from the agency level through the First Circuit, ERISA defense work for a paper company, a national bank and a life insurance company.
 More recently John has been involved in many probate disputes and is believed to be the only Maine lawyer to have successfully obtained jury verdicts for two plaintiffs in will contests involving substantial estates.
 See Theriault v.
 Burnham, 2010 ME 82.
-In the late spring of 2011, John completed his representation of a coalition of Maine employers and trade groups that through a successful lawsuit and enactment of legislation that he drafted and negotiated, will compel the Maine Workers' Compensation Board to promulgate a medical fee schedule that will yield substantial savings for Maine employers.
+In 2011, John completed his representation of a coalition of Maine employers and trade groups that through a successful lawsuit and enactment of legislation that he drafted and negotiated, compelled the Maine Workers' Compensation Board to promulgate a medical fee schedule that will yield substantial savings for Maine employers.

 Vice Chair and Chair,